rajpreetsamra/Rough-bergomi/results/README.md

 ## rBergomi Model vs Market IV – Smile Fit Results (2023-02-01)

 This analysis compares the **market implied volatility (IV)** smile with model-implied IVs generated from the **rough Bergomi model**.
-The figures below display the smile fits and quantitative error metrics across two different maturity buckets on February 1, 2023.
+The figures in `Implied Volatility Smile Fit and Model Error Metrics.jpg` display the smile fits and quantitative error metrics across two different maturity buckets on February 1, 2023.

 ---